 As detailed in \cite{morreauPhononinducedDephasingQuantumdotcavity2019, hallControllingDephasingCoupled2025}, the strong coupling between the exciton and cavity forms a polariton, and the oscillatory behavior in \Fig{QDCAVITY_Comparison} is explained by the coherent exchange of quantum information between the QD and the cavity.
 The energy levels of the polariton states (hybrid QD-cavity states) are separated by the Rabi splitting, $R$, which determines the beat frequency in $|\mathrm{P}_{11}(t)|$.
 The temporal decay of the linear polarization expresses the decoherence in this system as a consequence of the interaction of the QD with the bath.
 This decoherence is due to phonon-assisted transitions between the upper $\ket{+}$ and lower $\ket{-}$ polariton states, see \Sec{QDCAV_largeg} and \cite{hallControllingDephasingCoupled2025} for more details.

 Using this picture, we have applied to the long-time dynamics of $\mathrm{P}_{11}(t)$ a biexponential fit of the form \be \mathrm{P}_{11}^{\rm fit}(t)=\sum_j {C}_j e^{ -i\omega_j t }\,, \ee extracting the complex amplitudes ${C}_j$, energies $\Re\,\omega_j$, and dephasing rates $\Gamma_j=-\Im\, \omega_j$ of the phonon-dressed polariton states.
+In all of the single QD-cavity system calculations, we keep a fixed memory time and increase the number of neighbors $L$ to achieve a finer time discretization.
 It turns out that these extracted parameters follow a power law dependence on the number of neighbors $L$, for sufficiently large $L$.
 Therefore, one can calculate the linear optical polarization for a given number of neighbors, apply a fit \Eq{Pfit} to the long time data, extract the fit parameters, and then apply a power-law fit to these parameters across an accessible range of $L$ values.
 The resulting parameters of this fit are used to perform a power-law extrapolation, estimating the exact value which corresponds to $L=\infty$.

 As an example, consider the parameters corresponding to the dephasing rates, $\Gamma(L)$ extracted across a range of neighbors, where the convergence of $\Gamma(L)$ to the exact ($L=\infty$) value is assumed to follow a power law model, given by